Local Small Business Stories

 husband died several years ago) and has five children.
 Having worked a

-career at Country Kitchen all those years -- she wouldn’t have it any
+career at Country Kitchen all those years -- she wouldn’t have had it any

 “I like everything about Country Kitchen,” said Taylor, who still has a